ryanherkt3/nrl-live-ladder/README.md

 * Live ladder & fixtures - automatic updates of the ladder and fixtures as they happen, so you don't have to refresh the page.
 * "No Byes" ladder - use the toggles at the top of the live ladder page to view the ladder as if bye points counted for nothing.
 * Live "max points" page - see how high (or low) your team can finish on the ladder with a visual chart (or table if on mobile) showing where each team stands in the race for Finals Football.
+* Ladder predictor - predict the outcome of matches and see how your predictions affect the ladder.

 ### Future improvements

 * Make SWR requests on the main page once a minute instead of infrequently.
-* Have the game clock for live fixtures update every second.
-* Ladder predictor page

 ### Bug reports, Feature requests